Frequently asked questions

 What does my tree dedication pay for?

-Your donation is used to help Yorkshire Dales Millennium Trust continue its wide range of work to support the people, wildlife and landscape in the Yorkshire Dales and nearby.
-This work includes supporting the planting of new trees as well as the wider work that goes into creating and maintaining a new woodland.
+As a small charity your donation is really important to us, helping to continue our wide range of work to support the people, wildlife and landscape in the Yorkshire Dales and nearby.
+This work includes supporting the planting of new trees as well as the wider work that goes into creating and maintaining a new woodland, including helping to cover the costs of our Woodland Trainees and Woodland Officers who make everything happen.
+Your donations also help us to create small wildlife corridors, hedgerows, community woodlands and field trees that are vital for wildlife.

 Will individual trees be identified?
 Do you put plaques on the trees?